concludio/react-mathlive/README.md

 # react-mathlive
-A react wrapper-component for [mathlive.js](https://mathlive.io)'s math-editor.
+A react-component for using [mathlive.js](https://mathlive.io)'s mathfield (interactive math editor).

 ## How to install